eborchardt/teamcity-plugin-saml/README.md

 ## Overview

+This plug-in was initially started in https://github.com/morincer/teamcity-plugin-saml.
+In this repository TeamCity team provides maintenance for the plug-in as the author now doesn't have enough time to work on it.

 The plug-in adds ability to authenticate users with SAML-based SSO providers (like Okta, Onelogin etc.).

 The plug-in offers the following functionality: